-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
-We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the Companies Act 2006 and the Financial Services and Markets Act 2000.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to management bias in accounting estimates.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority (PRA), the Financial Conduct Authority (FCA) and UK tax legislation, and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
+We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the PRA Rule book.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to management bias in accounting estimates and posting inappropriate journal entries.
 Audit procedures performed included: